Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/common.md

 # Common patterns

-Many types have methods that behave similarly, and are implemented using the same generic code.
-To keep the documentation consistent, they are all documented here.
+Several types have methods that behave similarly and are implemented using the same generic code.
+To keep the documentation consistent and concise, they are all documented here.

 On this page: